Email Searching in Gmail with Operators

 Meaning: Locates the exact message with the specified SMTP message-id.
 Learn more about headers.

-Search for messages that have and have not had labels that you created applied to them.
+Search for messages that have custom labels that you added to them.

 NOTE: Gmail applies labels to individual messages, not to conversation threads.